-□ No Principal adverse impacts are considered with both (i) qualitative and (ii) quantitative approaches: (i) Qualitative approach to consider principal adverse impact is based on exclusion and, where relevant, stewardship policies.
+Principal adverse impacts are considered with both (i) qualitative and (ii) quantitative approaches:

+(i) Qualitative approach to consider principal adverse impact is based on exclusion and, where relevant, stewardship policies.
 Exclusion policies as part of the AXA IM ESG standards cover the most material sustainability factors' risks and are applied bindingly on a continuous basis.

 Where relevant, stewardship policies are an additional risk mitigation on principal adverse impacts through direct dialogue with companies on sustainability and governance issues.
-Through its engagement activities, companies in which the Financial Product invest and mitigate adverse impacts.
+Through its engagement activities, the Financial Product will use its influence as an investor to encourage companies to mitigate environmental and social risks relevant to their sectors.